Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Leave-one-out cross-validation formula: Proof of Lemma

 \section{Leave-one-out cross-validation formula: Proof of Lemma \ref{l:cv}}

 First, note that, assuming $(\A^\top\S_{-i}\S_{-i}\A)^{-1}\preceq O(1)\cdot(\A^\top\A)^{-1}$, we have:

-where we used that $\|\S_{-i}\|^2= O(Nk)$ for LESS.
+where we used that $\|\S_{-i}\|^2= O(Nk)$ for LESS embeddings satisfying the assumptions from Theorem~\ref{t:main-app}.
 The same bound holds for the unconstrained version of $\wbh$.
 Thus, it follows that, for sufficiently large $D$, each $\wbh^{-i}$, as well as $\wbh$, can be computed using the standard formulas for the unconstrained least squares, without restricting to $\mathcal R^d=[-D,D]^d$.

 \paragraph{Proof of the shortcut formula.} This is a standard derivation, which we include for completeness.
 As shorthands, we let $\X=\S\A$, $\y=\S\b$, and $\ell_i=\x_i^\top(\X^\top\X)^{-1}\x_i$.
 From Sherman-Morrison (Lemma \ref{l:rank-one}), we have: